SajjadSS/insight_challenge/README.md

 - "ft1.txt" is the output of "words_tweeted.py".
 It contains all words and number of times each has been repeated.
 - "ft2.txt" is the output of "tweet_output.py".
 It contains the medians.

-**"Run.sh"** is the shell script of the whole program.
+**"run.sh"** is the shell script of the whole program.

 ## How to run the program?

-In order to run the program you just need to open the shell script "Run.sh" in Terminal (command for windows).
+In order to run the program you just need to open the shell script "run.sh" in Terminal (command for windows).
 Results are "ft1.txt" and "ft2.txt" stored in the "tweet_output" folder.